The Skelters: History and analysis of songs

-Each song on the first album of the Skelters, Explain to Me, has its own history and all the songs were written in different periods.
+Each song on the first album of The Skelters, Explain to Me, has its own history and all the songs were written in different periods.
 The lyrics of the songs are mostly inspired by everyday life and real events experienced by members of the band.
-Because of the many musical influences of Skelters, each song has its own style.
-"Let's Go Party" is a pure rock n 'roll song with uplifting mood, influenced by the Beatles, Little Richard, Deep Purple, Led Zeppelin and Kiss.
-The music is written by Angel, but the lyrics are from the Angel, Daniel and Stavros.
+Because of the many musical influences of The Skelters, each song has its own style.
+"Let's Go Party" is a pure rock n 'roll song with uplifting mood, influenced by The Beatles, Little Richard, Deep Purple, Led Zeppelin and Kiss.
+The music is written by Angel, but the lyrics are from Angel, Daniel and Stavros.
 "My Life Has Changed" is a love ballad and is closer to the style of John Lennon, George Harrison and Queen.
 The music was composed by Angel and Stavros, while the lyrics were written by Daniel.
 "See How Much I Love You", which was also converted to a video clip, is a rock ballad.
-The lyrics and music were written by Angel and the song is a stylish mix of Beatles, U2 and Bon Jovi.
+The lyrics and music were written by Angel and the song is a stylish mix of The Beatles, U2 and Bon Jovi.
 "Explain to Me" is dedicated to the greatest musical influence of the band, John Lennon, and speaks of world peace and love.
 Lyrics and music were written by Angel in 1998.
 "Now Is the Chance" is a classic rock song.
 The music was composed by Angel, while the lyrics were written by Daniel and Stavros.
-"She Is a Liar" is a dance funk rock track, influenced by the Beatles, U2, Queen, and generally from the 80s music style.
-Music and lyrics were written by Angel and Daniel.
-"It's a Pity" is a blues rock song, with lyrics from Daniel, speaks of the broken hearted men from women. influences of the song are the Beatles, Gary Moore and Led Zeppelin.
+"She Is a Liar" is a dance funk rock track, influenced by The Beatles, U2, Queen, Michael Jackson and the 80s music style.
+The music was composed by Angel, while the lyrics were co-written by Angel and Daniel.
+"It's a Pity" is a blues rock song, with lyrics from Daniel, speaks of the broken hearted men from women.
+Influences of the song are The Beatles, Gary Moore and Led Zeppelin.
 "Corruption" is a hard rock song talking about corruption in the world.
 The music is composed by Angel and the lyrics were written by Daniel and Stavros.
 "Journey" is an instrumental blues, rock, funk song, with influences from Blues Wire and Stevie Ray Vaughan.
-In conclusion, the nine songs of the album vary musically and each one has its own "music personality" and story.More specifically, U2 were the influences for the tracks "Another Chance", "What I'm Gonna Do", "Nothing At All" and "Living Like I'm Dying" mainly on the guitars and the main voice.
+In conclusion, the nine songs of the album vary musically and each one has its own "music personality" and story.

+The band's second album, Revive, was influenced by The Beatles, U2, John Lennon, and Oasis.
+More specifically, U2 were the influences for the tracks "Another Chance", "What I'm Gonna Do", "Nothing At All" and "Living Like I'm Dying" mainly on the guitars and the main voice.
 For the song "You Showed Me" the influence of Angel was the song of John Lennon "How Do You Sleep" from the album Imagine of 1971.
-While the songs "Win This Fight" and "Stay With Me Tonight" are influenced by the Beatles and especially from their three part harmony vocals.
-The song "What I'm Gonna Do" is mainly a composition by Angelos which he started to create on the piano in the summer of 2011, in 2014 the other Skelters were added to the final composition of the song, the bass line written by Theodoris is influenced by U2.
+While the songs "Win This Fight" and "Stay With Me Tonight" are influenced by The Beatles and especially from their three part harmony vocals.
+The song "What I'm Gonna Do" is mainly a composition by Angel which he started to create on the piano in the summer of 2011.
+In 2014 the other Skelters were added to the final composition of the song.
+The bass line written by Thodoris is influenced by U2.